 CCP reached out to poor, young and socially excluded couples, women and men in hard to reach regions, to help them overcome barriers to uptake of modern contraceptives and connect them to quality health facilities.

-Through a 360 degree “surround and engage” approach, a comprehensive social marketing campaign is implemented using a mix of mass media, mid-media, interpersonal communication and mHealth.
-The campaign generates demand for family planning by developing awareness and motivating behavior change and linking young men, women and married couples to a network of Ujjwal Clinics.
-Relevant information is shared with young couples using a life-stage approach, in which reproductive health and family planning information is tailored to help them overcome social, cultural and economic barriers.
-Couples are encouraged to seek information, gain knowledge and choose a suitable, modern contraceptive method like intrauterine device (IUCD), injectable contraceptives to avoid unintended pregnancy, space pregnancies and to achieve desired family size.
+Through a 360-degree “surround and engage” approach, a comprehensive social marketing campaign was implemented using a mix of mass media, interpersonal communication and digital health tools.
+The campaign generated demand for family planning by developing awareness and motivating behavior change and linking young men, women and married couples to a network of Ujjwal Clinics.
+Relevant information was shared with young couples using a life-stage approach, in which reproductive health and family planning information is tailored to help them overcome their immediate social, cultural and economic barriers.
+Couples were encouraged to seek information, gain knowledge and choose a suitable, modern contraceptive method such as an intrauterine device (IUD) or an injectable contraception to avoid unintended pregnancy, and learned about spacing pregnancies to achieve desired family size.

-- Created an android-based mobile application called Gyan Jyoti (“light of knowledge”) which provided community health workers access to persuasive and motivational films for counseling support and self-learning while collecting usage data in real time to provide valuable information to program teams.
+- Created an android-based mobile application called Gyan Jyoti (“light of knowledge”), which provided community health workers access to persuasive and motivational films for counseling support and self-learning while collecting usage data in real time to provide valuable information to program teams.

 - Implemented 6,800 live and video-based Entertainment-Education shows.
 The shows reached 1.33 million unique viewers across Bihar and Odisha.
 Following the shows, the both private and public health facilities saw an increase in use of modern contraception methods.